CertaiK by Virtuals (CERTAI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 CertaiK by Virtuals Historical Price

-According to the latest data gathered on CertaiK by Virtuals live price page, the current price of CertaiK by Virtuals is 0.0018695USD.
-The circulating supply of CertaiK by Virtuals(CERTAI) is 997.20M CERTAI , giving it a market capitalization of $1.86M.
+According to the latest data gathered on CertaiK by Virtuals live price page, the current price of CertaiK by Virtuals is 0.00137893USD.
+The circulating supply of CertaiK by Virtuals(CERTAI) is 997.20M CERTAI , giving it a market capitalization of $1.38M.

 The CertaiK by Virtuals Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CERTAI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.